 In addition to lawyers, you may benefit from the assistance of other professionals, such as financial planners, financial divorce specialists, accountants, house and business valuators, and mortgage brokers.
 Your lawyer will act as the quarter-back and will help you decide what other professionals could enhance your negotiating team.

-There are three things separating people should implement to minimize the trauma of a separation:
+There are three things older couples should implement to minimize the trauma of grey divorce:

 The rest – meaning your work with lawyers and other experts, getting through the actual physical separation, dealing with your children, and achieving a fair financial settlement – will fall into place.
 Be the leader of your life and demand that your legal team helps you work together to preserve your family’s wealth through the divorce process.